cardanonix/.github/profile/README.md

-Empower people by helping them "build the world from scratch" in the context of a decentralized, open source ecosystem.
+"Build the 🌍 from scratch" in the context of a decentralized, open source ecosystem.